 Meetings of the board

 All meetings are open to the public and citizens are invited to attend.
-The public forum that precedes each regular monthly meeting provides an opportunity for citizens to bring items of information to the board.
+A public forum is held at each regular monthly meeting to provide an opportunity for citizens to bring items of information to the board.
 The board maintains procedures for placing items on the agenda and copies of the agenda are available at each meeting.
 All meetings are conducted according to Robert’s Rules of Order.

 Types of meetings

 - Regular – Monthly meetings are used for transacting official business.
-They are held the fourth Monday of each month at 6:00 p.m. in the Seminar Room of the School Administration Building on New York Avenue.
+They are held the fourth Monday of each month at 5:00 p.m. in the Board Room of the School Administration Building on New York Avenue.

 - Special meetings – Special meetings are called through regularly adopted procedures with official action restricted to items listed in the notice of the meeting.